 The highest ranked veterinary school in the UK in the Research Excellence Framework 2014, The Royal (Dick) School of Veterinary Studies is a world leader in veterinary education, research and practice.

 We provide outstanding veterinary education using an award-winning curriculum, innovative teaching methods and an interdisciplinary environment.

-We were placed first among the seven UK veterinary schools for quality of research in the 2008 Research Assessment Exercises, confirming the outstanding international reputation of the school.
+We were placed first among the seven UK veterinary schools for quality of research in the 2008 Research Assessment Exercises (REF), confirming the outstanding international reputation of the school.
 Our clinical services - Hospital for Small Animals and Large Animal Practice - are among the most influential centres for clinical care in the UK.

 Edinburgh Medical School

 Edinburgh Medical School hosts three deaneries: Biomedical Sciences, Clinical Sciences, and Molecular, Genetic and Population Health Sciences.

 Teaching for the Medicine (MBChB) degree program and other biomedical undergraduate and postgraduate programmess takes place across the three deaneries.

 - the Centre for Discovery Brain Sciences

 We also contribute to interdisciplinary research with these affiliated centres:

 - Edinburgh Infectious Diseases